 Mike says that the Lindell Recovery Network is coming to fruition.
 With the network, Mike explains, “I’m going to have all these stories of hope from people in their age group.
 You put in your name and then what you are addicted to and all these stories of hope from people just like you will come down.”

 Mike will then be the “tour guide of the website” and present recovery centers that Mike has vetted.
 Then, when the addicts get out of recovery, there will be “paid mentors that are going to help the addict.”

 A lot of things have changed since that night when Mike asked God to be released from his addictions.
 As Mike says, if you would have “told me 10 years ago about what I am doing today, I would have said ‘what?’”

-For, Mike had an intervention after he had been up for 14 days: by his drug dealers, Mike “couldn’t buy crack anywhere, it was a complete shutdown.”
+Mike had an intervention after he had been up for 14 days by his drug dealers.
+He couldn’t buy crack anywhere, it was a complete shutdown.

 And, Mike has seen his friends look at his life and see where his path has taken him and they’re saying, “you know what, I am quitting everything.”
 For, they say, “There is no way that Mike Lindell was there and now he’s here.
 This has to be a miracle.”
 And all of them have quit crack.

 Mike’s addictions stemmed from the fact that his parents were divorced when he was a young age, which gave him a “terrible feeling of unworthiness,” so he would fear rejection.
 So he would either show off or be shy.